rc0r/afl-utils/README.md

 to `/dev/null`.
 Use `--verbose` to turn output redirection off.
 This is particularly useful when debugging `afl-fuzz` invocations.
 The auto-generated file `nohup.out` might also contain some useful info.
 Another way to debug `afl-fuzz` invocations is test mode.
-Just start `afl-multicore` from inside a screen session and provide the `--test` flag to perform a test run. `afl-multicore` will start a single fuzzing instance in interactive mode using a test output directory `<out-dir>_test`.
+Just start `afl-multicore` and provide the `--test` flag to perform a test run. `afl-multicore` will start a single fuzzing instance in interactive mode using a test output directory `<out-dir>_test`.
 The `interactive` setting in your config file will be ignored.
 **Note:** After running a test you will have to clean up the test output directory `<out-dir>_test` yourself!